express-rate-limit/express-rate-limit/README.md

 `RateLimit-Reset`.
 May be used in conjunction with, or instead of the `headers` option.

-Defaults to `false`.
-Behavior and name will likely change in future releases.
+Defaults to `false` (for backward compatibility), but recommended to use.

 ### `keyGenerator`